-For a complete description of different ways to customize a BOS installation using NIM, see bos_inst on page 27-37.
+For a complete description of different ways to customize a BOS installation using NIM, see "bos\inst" on page 285.

 - 1. The NIM master must be configured, and SPOT and mksysb resources must be defined.
-See Configuring the NIM Master and Creating Basic Installation Resources. - The NIM client to be installed must already exist in the NIM environment.
-To add the client to the NIM environment, see Adding a Standalone NIM Client to the NIM Environment. - The mksysb must be available on the hard disk of the NIM master or a running NIM client, or the mksysb image is created during this procedure from either the NIM master or a running NIM client. - The SPOT and mksysb resources should be at the same level of AIX when used for NIM BOS installations. - 5.
+See "Configuring the NIM Master and Creating Basic Installation Resources" on page 190. - 2.
+The NIM client to be installed must already exist in the NIM environment.
+To add the client to the NIM environment, see "Adding a Standalone NIM Client to the NIM Environment" on page 192. - 3.
+The mksysb must be available on the hard disk of the NIM master or a running NIM client, or the mksysb image is created during this procedure from either the NIM master or a running NIM client.

+- 4. The SPOT and mksysb resources should be at the same level of AIX when used for NIM BOS installations. - 5.
 Many applications, particularly databases, maintain data in sparse files.
 A sparse file is one with empty space, or gaps, left open for future addition of data.
 If the empty spaces are filled with the ASCII null character and the spaces are large enough, the file will be sparse, and disk blocks will not be allocated to it.